MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Traditional.Login.User.Retention

 This event is triggered when IMAP (Internet Messaging Access Protocol) or POP3 (Post Office Protocol) user fails to sign in using Outlook app.
-By comparing the number and error type of sign-in failures we ensure the sign-in process update is performing as expected.
+By comparing the number and error type of sign-in failures, we ensure the sign-in process update is performing as expected.

 The following fields are collected: